• Skip to main content

 Haggis Balls with Whisky Sauce

 David made them from a recipe on BBC Good Food which he adapted slightly - only one egg was needed, along with slightly less flour than stated and he increased the breadcrumbs so that he could double coat them.
-He also found that only 2 minutes frying was needed.
+He also found that only 2 minutes frying was needed, or you can cook them in an air fryer.

 Tips